cunarist/app-template/README.md

 Rust logic updates the viewmodel.
 Dart listens to changes made in viewmodel and rebuilds the widgets accordingly.
 This system was designed to have minimal performance bottlenecks.

-Suppose you have a Flutter widget.
+Suppose you have a Flutter widget inside a builder.

 ```dart
 // ./lib/app.dart.